Greetings, readers. Let me share a few highlights of who I am, and what the Happiness Paradigm is all about.

 I have a Masters Degree in Mediation and Applied Conflict Studies from the Woodbury Institute at Champlain College in Burlington, VT, and a Certificate in Positive Psychology from Tal Ben-Shahar and the Wholebeing Institute.
 I have been the communications director for national non-profits (Common Cause and the Women’s Legal Defense Fund) and a full time watercolor artist.

-This combination of education and experience allows me to be adjunct faculty at Champlain College and Omega Institute.
+For eight years, I was a mediation coach in the Champlain College Master’s in Mediation program.
 I lead meditation classes at The Health Center in Plainfield, Vermont; Blue Cross Blue Shield of Vermont; and the Montpelier Senior Activities Center.
-I also lead a variety of happiness workshops, including specific pieces of the happiness puzzle such as forgiveness, creativity, and relationships — workshops that have taken place in North Carolina, Maine, Seattle, and Vermont to date.
+I also lead four lively, informative and inspiriting happiness workshops — workshops that have taken place in New Jersey, North Carolina, Maine, Pennsylvania, Washington, Wisconsin, and Vermont to date.
 I am happy to travel to lead these important learning sessions!

 I also have a private practice as a happiness coach, conflict coach, and as a professional mediator.
 My positive psychology training provides a solid foundation for my optimistic approach in helping others thrive and/or move through difficult circumstances.

 Additionally, I am so pleased to sermons on happiness from time-to-time, primarily in Unitarian Universalist churches.
 These sermons, for which I also happy to travel, explore the connection between spirituality and personal happiness with the urgent need for broad economic systems change; why cultivating individual happiness is so important for personal thriving AND for being a better citizen and friend; how to nurture more positive relationships; and the key role of optimism and strengths in moral movement work.